The

 2. The doctrines that the world is the creation of Brahma

-or of the mind, are both alike in substance; in as much as they
+or of the mind, are both alike in substance; in as much

 regard it in an immaterial and not physical sense.